drufball/yosai/_drafts/complications.md

 <br />
 <br />

-Denri stumbled and hit the ground heavily amongst a pile of broken wood and ripped paper.
+Denri stumbled and hit the ground amongst a pile of broken wood and ripped paper.
 A few jagged wooden pieces dug into her skin, drawing blood.
 She ignored the pain, giggling as she scrambled to her feet.
 She heard a shout and heavy footsteps as the guards from the hallway behind came rushing forward.

 The room Denri was now in was loud and hot.
-The door at the far side of the room was flung open and two of Danzo's goons were frantically trying to smother a roaring wall of flame in the hallway.
+The door at the far side of the room was flung open and two of Danzo's goons were ineffectually trying to smother a roaring wall of flame in the hallway.
 The makeshift fire brigade didn't even bother to turn around.

 Aki gasped as she saw the flames.
 She started to back towards the hallway.

 "Sorry Aki, only one way forward and we don't have time for a pep talk."
 Denri snatched Aki's arm and started running.
 She hoped Eizo was chasing along behind instead of dying like a hero.

-Aki resisted at first, but the rush of the chase had filled Denri with adrenaline.
+Aki resisted at first, but the rush of the chase had filled Denri with strength.
 Her iron grip wasn't letting go.
 By the time they reached the edge of the flames, Denri hardly had to pull the girl at all.
 They jumped through the fire together.

 The fire hadn't taken the hallway completely, but it was still too wide for Denri and Aki's short legs to clear in a single jump.
 Denri landed with one foot amidst the embers and used the leverage to push Aki onward.
 The small girl tumbled and rolled along the floor beyond the flames.

 Denri felt a searing pain in her foot.
 The tips of her hair started to singe.
-The pain didn't last long before she felt a heavy weight collide with her from behind.
+But the pain didn't last long before she felt a heavy weight collide with her from behind.
 Denri and Eizo spilled into the hallway beyond.

 Denri sat up and immediately started ripping off the tattered remains of the now-burning shoe that encased her foot.
-Her fingertips burned as they ripped through the leather, revealing the raw, bloody skin of her foot.
+Her fingertips burned as they ripped through the leather and revealed the raw, bloody skin of her foot.

-Behind them, the guards had forgotten them in favor of the flames that threatened to consume the building.
-It was probably best not to stick around though.
+Behind them, the guards had forgotten their chase in favor of the flames that threatened to consume the building.

 Denri stood, placing weight on her burnt foot tentatively.
 She cried out immediately and crumpled toward the ground.
 Eizo caught her with a shoulder.
 "The exit is not far, you can lean on me."